-line 25 (1/vegper) annual whole-plant mortality fraction
+line 25 (1/year) annual whole-plant mortality fraction

-This parameter specifies the fraction of all plant pools that will be removed and sent to the litter compartments over the course of the vegetation period (from onday to offday).
+This parameter specifies the fraction of all plant pools that will be removed and sent to the litter compartments over the course of the year.
 In case of woodlands, this is one mechanism by which woody material (live and dead) leaves the plant pool and enters the litter pools to be made available for subsequent decomposition.
-It is the conceptual equivalent of wind-throw (but not exclusively, as diseases, competetive processes in early development phase or frost damage can also cause mortality of plants), and all plant pools, living and dead, are attenuated at the same rate.
-This proportion related to the whole vegetation period is converted internally to a daily rate, and whole-plant mortality is assumed to go on at a constant rate throughout the vegetation period.
-Note that in original Biome-BGC and in the earlier versions of BBGCMuSo whole plant mortality parameter was related to the whole year.
+It is the conceptual equivalent of wind-throw (but not exclusively, as diseases, competitive processes in early development phase or frost damage can also cause mortality of plants), and all plant pools, living and dead, are attenuated at the same rate.
+This proportion is related to the whole year, and whole-plant mortality is assumed to go on at a constant rate throughout the year.
+(Note that in BBGCMuSo 6.0 the whole plant mortality parameter was related only to the vegetation period).
 BBGCMuSo has other mechanism for plant mortality, not present in previous versions of Biome-BGC.
 For example, drought related leaf senescence acts together with annual whole-plant mortality, if applicable.
-Also, gentically programmed leaf senescence (which is another option in BBGCMuSo) can also cause leaf mortality besides this daily fixed plant mortality.
+Also, genetically programmed leaf senescence (which is another option in BBGCMuSo) can also cause leaf mortality besides this daily fixed plant mortality.
 In BBGCMuSo annually varying whole-plant mortality fraction can also be set by providing an external file (see later in this manual).
 In this case the external data overrides this setting in the EPC file.